 Use of Dental Crowns in Cosmetic Dentistry

 When a tooth is severely damaged and cannot hold a filling, Dr. Cutbirth may recommend a dental restoration that covers the entire tooth—a dental crown.
 Tooth crowns can also be used in a fixed dental bridge that’s used to fill in the gap between missing teeth.
 When you’re fitted with a new crown or a fixed bridge, you’ll likely be astonished at how attractive and natural-looking the porcelain material is.
 Modern dentistry has come a long way from the metal fillings of decades ago!

 Deciding Whether a Dental Crown is Right for You

 A dental crown is important for two reasons.
 The first is its appearance and how much it improves the overall appearance of your smile.
 The second, equally important reason is much more practical: because a crown is the same shape and size of your original tooth, it will ensure that your bite is properly aligned and that your remaining natural teeth won’t shift position in the future.

 Dental Crown Material

-Dr. Cutbirth prefers to use crowns that are made of either porcelain or gold.
-Our porcelain crowns are formed over a base made of metal, and that base fits securely over the top of the natural tooth.
+Dr. Cutbirth prefers to use tooth crowns that are made of either porcelain or gold.
+Our porcelain crowns for teeth are formed over a base made of metal, and that base fits securely over the top of the natural tooth.